GrayHatGuy/dockery/README.md

 	**_WARNING: Data will be removed in this process!_**
 - **_drm.sh_** - #3 Removes **ALL** things docker including installation. **_WARNING: Data will be removed in this process!_**
 - **_ddn.sh _** - #4 Quick install script for docker.
 Alternate full install manually at http://getdocker.com.
--**_dck.sh_** - #5 Check docker engine and compose versions then apt update/upgrade run hello-world test then output a process list.
+- **_dck.sh_** - #5 Check docker engine and compose versions then apt update/upgrade run hello-world test then output a process list.

 Sequential scripts
 - **_dqd.sh_** - #1 to #5  _**god mode**_ executes all scripts {*.sh(i) for i = 1 to n; where n =5} in order listed above. **_WARNING: Data will be removed in this process!_**